-Supporting Principle: Making sure that Members and officers have the skills, knowledge, experience and resources they need to well in their roles. nowledge, experience and resources they need to perform Ref How we apply the p principles How this is evidenced 5.1 n programmes tailored to individual needs and opportunities ficers to update their knowledge on a regular basis.
-Member and employee induction programmes Member training programme Employee training and development programme Achieving and maintaining the Investor in People Standard 5.2 Council's statutory officers have the skills, resources and o perform effectively in their roles and that these roles are but the Council.
+Supporting Principle: Making sure that Members and officers have the skills, knowledge, experience and resources they need to perform well in their roles.

+Ref How we apply the principles How this is evidenced 5.1 We provide induction programmes tailored to individual needs and opportunities for Members and Officers to update their knowledge on a regular basis.
+Member and employee induction programmes Member training programme Employee training and development programme Achieving and maintaining the Investor in People Standard 5.2 We ensure that the Council's statutory officers have the skills, resources and support necessary to perform effectively in their roles and that these roles are understood throughout the Council.
+Departmental Service Plans reflect human resource requirements Employee Development Review procedure Job descriptions and person specifications have been produced for all posts Recruitment and appointment policies and procedures Reports from inspectorates and regulators Systems exist to cascade information to Members and employees Publication of the Constitution on the intranet and Council website